Did An IV Cocktail Of Vitamins And Drugs Save This Lumberjack From Sepsis?

 David Carlbom, one of the many doctors who treated Kelly, was on the lookout for this menace.
 And sure enough, he says, "the day I met him he developed a very high fever, along with shock."

 Carlbom is among a few dozen physicians nationwide who have been experimenting with a new treatment for sepsis.
 Dr.Paul Marik, a brash but well-regarded intensive-care physician at the Eastern Virginia Medical School in Norfolk, VA., announced this apparently remarkable treatment last year.
-It involves intravenous vitamin C, niacin, steroids, antibiotics and limited use of fluids.
+It involves intravenous vitamin C, thiamine, steroids, antibiotics and limited use of fluids.
 Marik claims great success with this protocol, and Carlbom thought Kelly would be a good candidate for it.

 "I discussed it with his son over the phone and his son was very amenable.
 We talked about the fact that it's a new therapy, that there really wasn't really strong evidence but there wasn't a ton of risk and this could be beneficial," Carlbom says.